piyu5h25/Project-Summer/README.md

 This project simplifies the creation of competitive programming platforms by providing essential features out-of-the-box:

-- 🎯 🧩 **Problem & Contest Management**: Organize and manage coding challenges efficiently.
+-  **Problem & Contest Management**: Organize and manage coding challenges efficiently.
+-  **Inbuilt Compiler**: Compiler built using nodejs_child process so no external API used.
+-  **AI Review**: Uses AI to review your code.
-- 🚀 ⚙️ **Real-Time Submission & Evaluation**: Seamlessly submit code and receive instant feedback.
+-  **Real-Time Submission & Evaluation**: Seamlessly submit code and receive instant feedback.
-- 🔒 🔑 **Secure Authentication**: Protect user data with JWT and MongoDB integration.
+-  **Secure Authentication**: Protect user data with JWT and MongoDB integration.
-- 🖥️ 🌐 **Intuitive React Interface**: Navigate effortlessly through problem sets, leaderboards, and user dashboards.
+-  **Intuitive React Interface**: Navigate effortlessly through problem sets, leaderboards, and user dashboards.
-- 📊 📈 **Activity & Leaderboard Tracking**: Foster engagement with real-time activity updates and rankings.
+-  **Activity & Leaderboard Tracking**: Foster engagement with real-time activity updates and rankings.
-- 🛠️ 🧩 **Modular Architecture**: Easily extend and customize for your specific needs.
+-  **Modular Architecture**: Easily extend and customize for your specific needs.

 ---